The US monkeypox response is failing queer men

 It’s not always easy.
 We can have homophobic doctors who stand in the way of our ability to get PrEP, for example.
 And there are still people within our community who are drastically underserved and people who have a different relationship with health care, by nature of not having high-quality access.

-And with that, there’s often a community urgency or a community sense of need of like, “Hey, I need to find a gay doctor that takes my insurance,” or, “Hey, I need to find a gay doctor that takes Medicaid,” and as community, we’re always talking to each other about access to high-quality care.
+And with that, there’s often a community urgency or a community sense of need, of like, “Hey, I need to find a gay doctor that takes my insurance,” or, “Hey, I need to find a gay doctor that takes Medicaid,” and as a community, we’re always talking to each other about access to high-quality care.

 Yeah, I have those conversations — about doctors we recommend, about new advancements when it comes to HIV prevention, or even about the difference between Descovy and Truvada — with my friends a lot.